 IHG recently decided to make it a policy that vanity (or independent) sites were not allowed for certain brands, with a 3 month compliance.
 Brands don’t approve of vanity sites because they are hard to control, may cause guest confusion, lack of loyalty integration and many people do them poorly.
 Let’s look at why IHG in particular should allow vanity sites.

-#1 They allow NO customization for on-page SEO
+#1 NO On-Page Optimization for SEO

 Without a vanity site, you are forced to market the brand’s site.
 As an owner of an IHG hotel, there are likely other IHG hotels in same market, sometimes even the same brand with close proximity to each other.
 The keyword methodology behind their title and meta on the brand’s site is branded, thus generic, and not location or hotel specific.
 There are no non-branded keywords integrated, nor can you modify it as a hotel owner.